PsyTeachR/ads-v1/docs/02-reports.md

 These setup options change the behaviour for the entire document, however, you can override the behaviour for individual code chunks.

-For example, by default you might want to hide your code but there might be an occasion where you want to show the code you used to analyse your data.
+For example, by default you might want to hide your code but there also might be an occasion where you want to show the code you used to analyse your data.
 You can set `echo = FALSE` in your setup chunk to make hiding code the default but in the individual code chunk for your plot set `echo = TRUE`.
 Try this now and knit the file to see the results.

 <div class='verbatim'><pre class='sourceCode r'><code class='sourceCode R'>&#96;&#96;&#96;{r, echo = TRUE}</code></pre>